AndrejPon/booking-app-fe/README.md

 - Add date and time picker for orders;
 - Add availabe date and time slots;
-- Add admin dashbord with possibility to add, approve/reject services
+- Add admin dashboard with possibility to add, approve/reject services;
+- Modify for mobile friendly version.

 ## Author